 That and the inevitable liberal protests that will try to stop or sabotage construction.

-However, with regards to funding, if Donald Trump holds true to having Mexico pay for it, then construction could be well underway in the first months of his presidency.
+However, with regards to funding, if Donald Trump holds true to having Mexico pay for it, then construction could be well underway very soon.

 Source – Bizpac Review